Contact us today

 Picking up your substantial 4x4 at the airport, set off straight away onto the Carretera Austral as it loops past the Alerce Andino Park towards the ferry at Caleta la Arena.
 On a nice day, the trip across the Reloncavi fjord can be quite incredible with views of many volcanoes as well as rich marine life to watch out for.
 Continue by road and another ferry to Caleta Gonzalo.
 There should be an hour or two of daylight left when you arrive to have a look around.
 If you are quick then you might make it around the 6km Cascada Trail to a rather lovely waterfall.

 Today is yours to explore the network of trails which have been created within the park.
 The Laguna Tronador trail takes you to an area of recuperating alerce forest - a fascinating reminder of just how slow things are in the world of the Andean Larch.
-Driving just south you Cascadas Escondidas, a short walk to a couple of waterfalls (it rains a lot around here!).
+Driving just south you reach the Cascadas Escondidas, a short walk to a couple of waterfalls (it rains a lot around here!).

 The distances are not huge today by any means but you should set off reasonably promptly today in order to give yourself time to stop and appreciate the landscapes along the way.
 Total driving time is likely to be in the order of four hours.
 As the road pulls away from the coast you see the Corcovado National Park to your right, with a couple of hiking trails you may want to explore - it’s not an easy place to get into but Villa Santa Lucia is the entry point if you can.